 So, you've spent ages creating this one perfect blog post.
 What about the rest of the year?

-Creating a content calender is a really easy way to help you plan and write blogs for the future.
-You might find that there are events you're are attending or seasonal themes that you could write about.
+Creating a content calendar is a really easy way to help you plan and write blogs for the future.
+You might find that there are events you are attending or seasonal themes that you could write about.
 For example, if you are you an accountant, write a blog post helping people with the end of the tax year or a back to school blog if you're a children's retailer.

 You're also more likely to actually get content written if you follow a plan - rather than when you just have the time to do so.

 Now that you have an optimised blog post with an awesome picture and catchy title, share it with the world.
-It's time to put it on every social media channel you have and get the world reading your killer content.
+It's time to put it on every social media marketing channel you have and get the world reading your killer content.